Esri/i3s-spec/profiles/pointclouds/pointcloud.md

 Notes:
 - Attributes *must* be stored in point order (i.e. 1-to-1).
 - Each (available) attribute is stored in a little-endian binary buffer *without* I3S binary header.
-- RGB buffer *must* be compressed using [LEPCC color clustering](https://devtopia.esri.com/ArcGISPro/LEPCC).
+- RGB buffer *may* be compressed using [LEPCC color clustering](https://devtopia.esri.com/ArcGISPro/LEPCC).
 Other attribute must used GZIP compression ( or optionally LEPCC-intensity compression for `intensity` buffer)

 For LiDAR derived point clouds, the following attributes may be available: